calories | fiber | protein | carotenoids | chlorophyll | vitamin C | vitamin K | iron | calcium | potassium

 Potassium supports weight loss

 Furthermore, kale is a good dietary source of potassium.
-It contains 348 mg of potassium per 100g, or 10% of the recommended daily intake.
+It contains 348 mg of potassium per 100g or 10% DV.

 Following a diet high in potassium is good for weight loss!
 High potassium intake has been linked to a lower BMI, smaller waist circumference, and a lower risk of obesity.